The k-aggregation Closure for Covering Sets: Introduction

-Moreover, all the extreme rays of $\cl \cone (\Omega)$ can be characterized by points in $\Omega$, see Lemma~\ref{lem: main} for details.
-Here for any set $K$, $\cone (K)$ is the \emph{conical hull} of $K$, which is defined as the set of all conical combination of finitely many points in $K: \cone (K) = \{\sum_{i=1}^k \alpha_i x^i \mid x^i \in K, \alpha_i \geq 0, i=1, \ldots, k \text{ for some }k \in \N\}$.
-For any set $S$, we use $\cl (S)$ to denote the the smallest closed set containing $S$, which is also called \emph{closure} in topology.
-To avoid confusion, we will only use $\cl(S)$ to refer the topological closure, and whenever we say \emph{closure} in this paper, it refers to the cutting-plane closure in Definition~\ref{def: closure}, or equation~\eqref{def: closure2}.
+Here for any set $S \subseteq \R^n, \lin(S): = S \cap (-S)$ denotes the \emph{linearity space} of $S$, which is the largest linear subspace contained in $S$.
+For a linear subspace $L$, we denote by $L^\perp$ the orthogonal complement of $L$. $\cone(S)$ denotes the \emph{conical hull} of $S$, which is defined as the set of all conical combination of finitely many points in $S: \cone(S) = \{\sum_{i=1}^t \alpha_i s^i \mid s_i \in S, \alpha_i \geq 0, i \in [t] \text{ for some } t \in \N\}$.
+We use $\cl(S)$ to denote the smallest closed set containing $S$, which is also called \emph{closure} in topology.
+To avoid confusion, we will only use $\cl(S)$ to refer to the topological closure, and whenever we say \emph{closure} in this paper, it refers to the cutting-plane closure in Definition~\ref{def: closure}, or equation~\eqref{def: closure2}.

-For any $(\alpha, \beta) \in \Omega$, by definition it corresponds to a valid inequality of $\I(\Omega)$.
-It is not hard to see that, for any $(\alpha, \beta) \in \cl \cone(\Omega)$, it also corresponds to a valid inequality of $\I(\Omega)$.
-Since Theorem~\ref{theo: equiv} states that, the polyhedrality of $\I(\Omega)$ can be exactly characterized by the extreme rays of $\cl \cone(\Omega)$, therefore, the corresponding valid inequality of $\I(\Omega)$ from the extreme ray of $\cl \cone(\Omega)$ lies in a special position among all the valid inequalities of $\I(\Omega)$.
-Later in Section~\ref{subsect: FII}, we define a new type of valid inequalities for closure $\I(\Omega)$ called \emph{finitely-irredundant inequalities}, and establish the correspondence between this inequality and the extreme ray of $\cl \cone(\Omega)$.

-In order to explore the power of this characterization Theorem~\ref{theo: equiv}, we show the polyhedrality for \emph{k-aggregation closure} of a \emph{covering set}, which generalizes one part of the question proposed by \cite{bodur2017aggregation}.
-We contain the detailed definition of this closure and covering set in Sect.~\ref{sec: 3}.
+People have been looking at such polyhedrality for various closures in literature, see, $\eg$, \cite{MR2676765,MR2969261,dash2020generalized,MR3670262,MR4207341,vielma2007constructive}.
+In this paper, using the characteristical Theorem~\ref{theo: equiv}, we are going to add one more closure into the list: the $k$-aggregation closure of a covering set is polyhedral.